 Serious Alcohol-Related Illnesses

-As women get older age-related issues develop — especially during menopause.
+As women get older age-related issues can start to develop — especially during menopause.
 However, these disorders are exacerbated or caused by heavy alcohol consumption.
 They include:

 Infertility and Pregnancy Complications